Enonic XP: Overview

-Enonic XP has embedded web content management, blending applications and websites into one experience.
-The content management system (CMS) functionality includes a visual drag and drop editor, a landing page editor, support for multi-site and multi-language, media and structured content, advanced image editing, responsive user interface, permissions and roles management, revision and version control, and bulk publishing.
-Content and website(s) are managed through the "Content Studio," while integrations and applications can be directly installed via the "Applications" section in XP, where the platform finds apps approved in the official Enonic Market.
+Enonic XP ships with the content management system (CMS) Content Studio.
+This includes a visual drag and drop editor, a landing page editor, support for multi-site and multi-language, media and structured content, advanced image editing, responsive user interface, permissions and roles management, revision and version control, and bulk publishing.

+Integrations and applications can be directly installed via the "Applications" section in XP, where the platform finds apps approved in the official Enonic Market.

 There are no third-party databases in Enonic XP.
-Instead, the developers have built a distributed storage repository on top of the search engine Elasticsearch, avoiding the need to index content.
+Instead, the developers have built a distributed storage repository, avoiding the need to index content.
 The system brings together capabilities from Filesystem, NoSQL, document stores, and search in the storage technology, which automatically indexes everything put into the storage.

-Enonic XP supports deployment of server side JavaScript and Java applications, using the framework PurpleJS, which includes code build by Enonic.
-PurpleJS melds Java and JavaScript, and is able to run lightweight JavaScript server applications without the complexity of the Node.js programming model.
-The open-source framework runs on top of a JVM (Java virtual machine), and allows developers to run the same code in the browser and on the server, thus enabling them to employ JavaScript while working with existing Java projects.
+Enonic XP supports deployment of server side JavaScript.
+The open-source framework runs on top of a JVM (Java virtual machine), and allows developers to run the same code in the browser and on the server, thus enabling them to employ JavaScript.

 While running on the Java virtual machine, Enonic XP can be deployed on most infrastructures.
 The dependency on a third-party application server to deploy code has been removed, as the platform is an application server by default.
 A developer can for instance insert his own modules and code straight into the system while it is running.
 JavaScript unifies all the technical elements, and Enonic XP features a MVC framework where everything on the back-end can be coded with server-side JavaScript.
 The Enonic platform can use any template engine.
-The most used one, Thymeleaf, allows users to create a plain HTML5 document and use it as a view, allowing a designer to work on the HTML file, while a developer can make it more functional and dynamic.

 Progressive web apps

 Another feature of Enonic XP is the possibility for developers to create progressive web apps (PWA).
 A PWA is a web application that is a regular web page or website, but can appear to the user like a mobile application.
-In early 2017 Enonic released "Office League", an open-source progressive web application built on the Enonic XP platform, making it one of the first companies in Scandinavia to develop and release a production-ready PWA.
-Later in 2017 Enonic released a PWA starter kit, helping developers build scalable PWAs in Enonic XP.